LuchnikovI/ttcli/readme.md

 # How to install

-Run an instalation script `./ci/install`.
+Run an installation script `./ci/install`.
 You do not need to have the rest of the code, only this script.
 Note, that the cli is based on [Apptainer](https://apptainer.org/) and install it if necessary into the `$HOME` dir.

 # How to uninstall

-All the artefacts after installation are located in `$HOME/ttcli`, simply `rm` this dirrectory.
+All the artefacts after installation are located in `$HOME/ttcli`, simply `rm` this directory.
 You also need to exclude the corresponding record from `.bashrc` which brings the tool into `PATH`.
 You may also delete Apptainer and the corresponding `.bashrc` record if you no longer need it.

 # How to use